 I wouldn’t freeze this dish, but you can make it in advance.

-Why not pin this recipe for salmon and broccoli pasta with creamy dill sauce to your pinterest board so you can make it later.
+Why not pin this recipe for salmon and broccoli pasta with creamy dill sauce to one of your Pinterest boards so you can make it later?
 Just click the image below.

 Salmon and broccoli pasta with creamy dill sauce